xalitoarriaza/help/docs/git-old-app.md

 ## Usage

-Each fortrabbit App comes with it's very own custom Git repo.
-Register that as a remote orgin to your local Git working copy.
-Then just push your code to that remotes Master branch.
+Each fortrabbit App comes with its very own custom Git repo.
+Register that as a remote origin to your local Git working copy.
+Then just push your code to that remote Master branch.

 ### Simplified deployment workflow log